iamfauz/Casino304/README.md

 A Casino Database Management System.
 This Repo contains only the backend.
 Front-End Repo - https://github.com/iamfauz/Casino304-App

-#### NOTE TO INSTRUCTORS
+Check google drive folder for more info - https://drive.google.com/drive/folders/1iY7cgz8o0zcPrrHRTL30F1ROklkidkJz?usp=sharing

 There is file called`initDBSql.sql` that contains the sql script that creates all the tables and adds dummy data to it.
-Check it out for marking.

 All SQL queries used can be found in the controller files.
 Go to api/server/controller/.
 You'll find all the neccesary SQL queries used to interact with our remote db.

 ## Technologies Used